 No other state in America holds such a broad range of Native cultures as Alaska.
-From the Inupiat (In-OOPY-at) Eskimos of Barrow, just above the Arctic Circle, to the Tlingit (CLINK-it) Indians of Ketchikan on the tip of Southeast Alaska, Native cultural diversity is a hallmark of the state.
+From the Iñupiat (In-OOPY-at) of Utqiaġvik (formerly Barrow), just above the Arctic Circle, to the Tlingit (CLINK-it) of Ketchikan on the tip of Southeast Alaska, Native cultural diversity is a hallmark of the state.

-Alaska Native and American Indian population totals at 120,452, roughly 17 percent of the state’s population.
-The majority are Eskimo, Indian and Aleut and live in villages scattered along the coastline and rivers of Alaska, where they still practice traditional hunting and fishing lifestyles.
+Alaska Native and American Indian population makes up about 15 percent of Alaska’s population (from 2010 US Census).
+Many Alaska Native people live in villages scattered along the coastline and rivers of Alaska, where they still practice traditional hunting and fishing lifestyles.

-For thousands of years, Alaska Natives have preserved their rich traditions, and passed this cultural heritage from generation to generation.
+For thousands of years, Alaska Native people have preserved their rich traditions, and passed this cultural heritage from generation to generation.
 While the languages and philosophies vary from region to region, many common goals, values and spiritual beliefs weave these Native societies together in the past as well as today.

 The variety of these groups can be traced back to Alaska’s first Native descendants, who came by way of a northern land bridge that once connected Siberia and Alaska.
 As the Ice Age ended and the seas claimed the land, the nomads moved to higher ground.
 As the continents drifted apart, that land would become Alaska.

 Some groups settled in the Arctic.
 Others crossed mountain passes to various regions of the state, or migrated through Alaska, continuing on to distant lands, in some cases as far as South America.